nurakawa/nk.github.io/README.md

 # Personal Website
 live at https://cmordi.github.io/

-the alpha version of this project took me 10 hours straight to code. i've refactored it since then but pls me know if anything is broken 👨🏾‍🔧
+i put together the alpha version of the site in one sitting. i've refactored it since then but please me know if anything is broken 👨🏾‍🔧